AustinWinnett/deskdogdev/readme.txt

 == Description ==

-A custom theme for Living Room Worship.
+A custom theme for Desk Dog Development.

 == Installation ==